mzspivey/A-Beauty-Cold-and-Austere/README.md

 # A-Beauty-Cold-and-Austere
-Files for A Beauty Cold and Austere, an IFComp 2017 game.
-Includes latest release, author's detailed solution, and an article about encountering mathematics through narrative.
+This repository includes files for A Beauty Cold and Austere, an IFComp 2017 game.
+It includes the latest release, the author's detailed solution, and an article about encountering mathematics through narrative.

 A Beauty Cold and Austere was entered in the 2017 Interactive Fiction Competition, where it placed 7th out of 79 games.
 It was subsequently nominated for a Best Puzzles Award in the 2017 XYZZYs and voted one of the top 50 interactive fiction games of all time in a 2019 poll.